kartpop/tinker/ai/README.md

 ```

 ***Tip***
-- Run ```docker compose down -v``` when switching between different datasets (v100 and v3000).
+- Run ```docker compose -f docker-compose.databases.yml down -v``` when switching between different datasets (v100 and v3000).
 As the volume name is same (because a common docker-compose.yml is used), the volume first needs to be removed before plugging in a different device file path to it.

 -----------------